Transport in Bihar: Air transport

-Patna airport is well connected to cities like Delhi, Mumbai, Kolkata, Bangalore and many other cities in India.
+Patna airport is well connected to cities like Delhi, Mumbai, Kolkata, Bengaluru and many other cities in India.
 It is categorized as a restricted international airport, with customs facilities to receive international chartered flights.
 Gaya Airport, is Bihar's only international airport and offers seasonal flights that connect the city to Thailand, Bhutan, and Myanmar.
-Airlines like IndiGo, SpiceJet, Air India, and Vistara connect various airports in Bihar to cities across India.
+Airlines like IndiGo, SpiceJet and Air India connect various airports in Bihar to cities across India.
 Darbhanga Airport is another domestic airport in Bihar which is connected with various cities across India.
 The Darbhanga Airport was built as civil enclave.